codepoet80/webos-catalog-backend/README.md

 Some features require mod_rewrite in Apache.

-Use the [WebService/config.php](https://github.com/codepoet80/webos-catalog-backend/blob/main/WebService/config.php) to point to the subdomains that provide the requisite parts (metadata, images and app packages)
+Copy the [WebService/config-example.php](https://github.com/codepoet80/webos-catalog-backend/blob/main/WebService/config.php) to `config.php` in the same folder, then edit to point to the subdomains that provide the requisite parts (metadata, images and app packages)

 ## AppData Files